Operation Buffalo (TV series)

-Operation Buffalo is an Australian television comedy-drama series written and directed by Peter Duncan that screened on ABC TV from 31 May 2020.
+Operation Buffalo (working title Fallout) is an Australian television historical fiction satirical comedy-drama series written and directed by Peter Duncan that screened on ABC TV from 31 May 2020.
+Its story is inspired by real events, the 1950s British nuclear tests at Maralinga, in the South Australian outback.

 Synopsis

 The series is inspired by the true events of British nuclear bomb tests conducted in the 1950s at remote Maralinga, in outback South Australia.
 It specifically focuses on the four tests codenamed Operation Buffalo and follows Major Leo Carmichael as he deals with various pressures and problems during nuclear weapons testing.